shentt67/LEEF-VFL/README.md

 ## Citation

-Please cite our work in your publications if it helps your research:
+Please cite our work if it helps your research, thank you!

 ```
 @article{shen2025limitedvfl,